-We believe that these supplemental non-GAAP financial measures provide management and other users with additional meaningful financial information that should be considered when assessing our ongoing performance.
+We believe that these supplemental non-GAAP financial measures provide management and other users with additional meaningful financial information that should be considered when assessing our ongoing performance and comparability of our operating results from period to period.
 Our management regularly uses our supplemental non-GAAP financial measures internally to understand, manage and evaluate our business and make operating decisions.
 These non-GAAP measures are among the factors management uses in planning for and forecasting future periods.
 Non-GAAP financial measures should be viewed in addition to, and not as an alternative to our reported results prepared in accordance with GAAP.
 See "Prospectus Summary-Summary Historical Consolidated Financial and Other Data-Non-GAAP Financial Measures" for additional detail.